hkabbech/TrackSegNet/paper/paper.md

 # Statement of need

 Recent advances in the field of microscopy allow the capture, at nanometer resolution, of the motion of fluorescently-labeled particles in live cells such as proteins or chromatin loci.
 Therefore, the development of methods to characterize the dynamics of a group of particles has become more than necessary [@munoz2021].
 A typical analysis is the classification and segmentation of trajectories into diverse diffusive states when multiple types of motion are present in a dataset (e.g., confined, superdiffusive) due to the properties of the labeled molecule (e.g., protein bound/unbound to the DNA).
+A few trajectory classification methods have recently been developed by the community, among which we can cite @wagner2017, @hansen2018, @arts2019, @pinholt2021 and @kabbech2022.
+However, more practical analysis software is needed for direct application use.

 # Method

-This software is based on the method of @arts2019 with slight improvements, and allows replicability on other datasets.
+This software is based on the method of @arts2019 with slight improvements and allows replicability on other datasets.

 ## Neural Network